tfutada/confluence-redmine-macro/README.md

 # confluence-redmine-macro
 ___

-Confluence macro that allows you to integrate with Redmine via REST API.
+Confluence macro that allows you to integrate with Redmine via [REST API].
 The macro retrieves a list of issues that resides in a redmine server using REST JSON. jQuery data table gadget render the list of JSON in a pagination table nicely.